-D. Effective the first full pay period following 7/1/2021, nurses will move from Step 16 through Step 17 after four (4) years of service as a nurse at the previous step, beginning with Step 16.
-Effective the first full pay period following 7/1/2021, nurses who have been at a Step 16 for four (4) years or more as of the beginning of the first full pay period July 2021 will move to the new Step 17 and will have that date as their new anniversary date for purposes of subsequent step advancement
+- A. Nurses will move from Step 1 through Step 9 after one (1) year of service as a nurse at the previous step, beginning with Step 1.
+B. Nurses will move from Step 9 through Step 14 after two (2) years of service as a nurse at the previous step, beginning with Step 9. - C. Nurses will move from Step 14 through Step 16 after three (3) years of service as a nurse at the previous step, beginning with Step 14. - D. Effective the first full pay period following July 1, 2021, nurses will move from Step 16 through Step 17 after four (4) years of service as a nurse at the previous step, beginning with Step 16.
+Effective the first full pay period following July 1, 2021, nurses who have been at a Step 16 for four (4) years or more as of the beginning of the first full pay period of July 2021 will move to the new Step 17 and will have that date as their new anniversary date for purposes of subsequent step advancement